CLICK here for the Skinner Blend Workshop Video # 2

 Picture that the colors blend together down the front of your design as shown below.

-Now, if you like, add another yellow and some green.
+Now, if you like, add another yellow and some green to get your lime greens.

 Finally, add a bit of blue to the Bermuda and a bit of white on the end.